Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition

-We show that sharing neurons across layers can be achieved using a shared basis, where each neuron is computed as a linear combination of this basis.
-Crucially, we find that sparsity in the projection matrix is essential for this approach to be effective.
-This insight leads to our novel parameter sharing algorithm, \gls{fips}, which we demonstrate effectively compresses large vision transformer models.
+We therefore focus on sharing neurons across layers by introducing a shared basis, with each neuron expressed as a linear combination of basis vectors via a projection matrix.
+We, then, find that enforcing sparsity in the projection matrix is essential for the effectiveness of this approach.
+This insight leads to our novel parameter sharing algorithm, \gls{fips}, which, as we demonstrate, effectively compresses large Vision Transformers (ViTs) and Large Language Models (LLMs)\footnote{All model links are available in~\Cref{app:models}.}.
 Our contributions include:

-\begin{itemize}[nolistsep] \item We demonstrate that sharing neurons across multiple layers is feasible through sparse tensor decomposition. \item We explore various neuron-sharing alternatives, emphasizing the importance of selecting appropriate bases and sparse factors for enhanced compression. \item Building on these findings, we introduce \gls{fips}, which utilizes Singular Value Decomposition (SVD) for initialization and optimizes decomposed parameters by minimizing block-wise reconstruction error. \item \gls{fips} compresses the MLP modules of DeiT-B~\citep{DeiT} and SWIN-L~\citep{SWIN} to 25--40\% of their original size while maintaining minimal accuracy loss (less than 1 percentage point). \end{itemize}